ThingSet/thingset.github.io/docs/2c_binary_mode.md

 Similar to the text mode, the binary variants of the GET and FETCH functions also allow to read one or more data objects.
 The objects are identified by their parent object (endpoint of a path) and their ID or their name.

+With the GET function it is possible to retrieve all child objects of a resource as a map of name/value pairs.

 The FETCH function is useful for device discovery, as it can list all childs of an object.
-Depending on the computing power of the device and the host, the FETCH request can either return only the IDs of the next layer or maps including the values.
-In order to be compatible to the text mode, it is also possible to retrieve all child objects of a resource as a map of name/value pairs.
+Depending on the computing power and the network bandwidth, the childs can be requested as IDs or names.
+In addition to that, the FETCH function can retrieve only a subset of child item values.

-The binary mode also allows to work only with IDs and no paths or object names to keep message size at a minimum.
-In order to discover the objects of a device, the host can first query all child IDs of an object (starting with root object of ID 0), afterwards query the names for each ID once and then request the value for any data object on demand.

 ### Using data object names

-If the names are used to specify an endpoint, also names are used instead of IDs in the returned results.
+If a path (string containing names) is used to specify an endpoint, also names are used instead of IDs in the returned results.

-**Example 1:** Discover all child objects names of the root object

-    Request:
-    05                                      # FETCH
-       60                                   # CBOR empty string (root object) F7                                   # CBOR undefined as a wildcard

-    Response:
-    85                                      # Content.
-       89                                   # CBOR array (9 elements)
-          64 696E666F                       # CBOR string: "info"
-          64 6D656173                       # CBOR string: "meas"
-           ...

-**Example 2:** Retrieve all data of meas path (names + values)
+**Example 1:** Retrieve all data of meas path (names + values)

     Request:
     01                                      # GET